The Guardians (Abbey novel)

 The Guardians is a novel by Lynn Abbey published in 1982.

 Plot summary

-The Guardians is a novel in which rifts in time and space open in New York and Britain.
+The Guardians is a novel in which in tears in the fabric of time and space open rifts in New York and Britain.

 Reception

 Greg Costikyan reviewed The Guardians in Ares Magazine #14 and commented that "The Guardians is a book which both mainstream and science fiction readers will be comfortable with.
 The plot hangs together well, the character are well-realized, and Abbey manages to transmit a sense of the horror of the situation without recourse to violence or nausea."